iamdtang/skaterdav85.github.io/teaching/2020/assignments/laravel-1.md

 This assignment will use Laravel and the [chinook SQLite database](http://www.sqlitetutorial.net/sqlite-sample-database/).

-All Laravel assignments, labs, and class demos will build on the same installation.
-Start this assignment from the same installation we did in class.
+Start this assignment from the same installation that we did in class.

 ## Listing Playlists